1st Company Governor's Horse Guard

 In 1946, the company was no longer called "Troop B," and returned as the 1st Company Governor's Horse Guard and found its home in Avon, Connecticut in 1954.
 Since then, the Horse Guard has helped in times of state crises and its four units are still active today.
 The 1st Company Governor’s Horse Guard gains its financial support from the state of Connecticut.

 Aside from wartime duties, the Horse Guard has assisted state militia in a number of national disasters such as the 1936 flood, guarding federal property, and providing aid after the 1938 hurricane on the New England coast.
 They stepped in to serve when the National Guard was called out to Federal Service in 1940.

-Today the 1st Company Governor’s Horse Guard’s duties remain mostly ceremonial, and focused on community service, but they can be called to action in times of emergency.
-Main activities of the Horse Guard include helping Boy Scouts earn their Equine Badges and working with children of National Guard members during Homecoming ceremonies.
+Today the 1st Company Governor’s Horse Guard’s duties remain mostly ceremonial and focused on community service, but they can be called to action in times of emergency.
+Some of the main activities of the Horse Guard include helping Boy Scouts earn their Equine Badges and working with children of National Guard members during Homecoming ceremonies.
 They also march in Memorial Day and Veteran’s Day parades, as well as other anniversary celebrations.
 The Horse Guard is always looking to recruit new members, and no experience with horses or military is required.

 ctfirsthorseguard.org. .
 Accessed April 08, 2019. https://www.ctfirsthorseguard.org/about-us.